 - Your lawyer mailing the papers to him or her with a return receipt

 - A process server formally serving him or her at home or at work

 “Service” proves to the court that your spouse knows the case has been filed and has received the paperwork connected to it.
 Without proper service, you case will be dismissed, and you will have to start over.

 What Hearings Should You Expect to Attend?

-The hearings in a divorce action depend on whether there are children involved, and the local court rules.
+The court appearances in a divorce action depend on whether there are children involved, and the local court rules.
 While there are exceptions, if you file for divorce without children, in most cases you can expect to attend the following hearings:

 - Status Conference: to set out the issues, expectations and schedules for the case.

 - Motion Hearing: to resolve some issue that arises during the divorce process.
 This could include interim spousal support, occupancy of the home, problems with information gathering, or anything else that needs to be resolved before the Judgment can be entered.

 - Mediation: the parties and attorneys meet with neutral third party, often in the mediator’s office, to try to resolve the case.

 - Settlement Conference: to attempt to resolve the case and, if not resolved, to inform the judge of outstanding issues.
 There may be more than one of these hearings if there are complicated issues or you are working toward resolution.